An Estate Plan is not the type of thing most people think about very often.

 You will then need to complete the application on the CourtSA website.

-In Northern Australia, you will need to submit your application for probate to the NT Supreme Court.
+In the Northern Territory, you will need to submit your application for probate to the NT Supreme Court.

 The Supreme Court of WA has an online portal with which you can prepare your application.
 The application can take 3 to 6 weeks for processing.